 - The Black Lodge had this dramatic role in Twin Peaks.

-- The Blacklist has the Alliance, the seemingly international group of Corrupt Bureaucrats that Reddington has a rivalry with.
-The first time we see more than just Fitch, they're meeting in a vaguely well lit room, with at least one member communicating via video conference rather than being there in person, all to discuss whether Reddington and his Secret War with his mystery opponent are a threat to their business (whatever that might be).
+- The Blacklist has the Cabal, the seemingly international group of Corrupt Bureaucrats and Politicians that Reddington has a rivalry with.
+The first time we see more than just Fitch, they're meeting in a vaguely well lit room, with at least one member communicating via video conference rather than being there in person, all to discuss whether Reddington and his Secret War with Berlin are a threat to their business (whatever that might be).

 - The Priests of the Temples of Syrinx in the song 2112 by Rush, a strawman communist government.